yyt-2378/phase_structure_recognition/README.md

 To start working with this repository and utilize the methodologies effectively, follow the steps outlined below:

+### 0. Environment Setup
+Before diving into the methodologies, it's crucial to set up your working environment to ensure compatibility and proper functioning of all tools.
+Key steps:
+🛠 Install Required Packages: Ensure your Python environment is ready by installing all required packages using: pip install -r requirements.txt
+This command will install all the necessary dependencies as listed in the requirements.txt file.

 ### 1. Dataset Organization

 Before applying the methodologies, it's essential to organize the dataset properly.
 Refer to the detailed instructions provided in [`stem_dataset/dataset_prepare.md`](./stem_dataset/dataset_prepare.md) for comprehensive information on how to prepare and structure the dataset.